rmarable/Ec2InstanceMaker/README.md

 * Custom i.e. user-provided EC2 security groups.

 * Custom i.e. user-provided IAM instance profiles that can be created from user-supplied JSON policy documents or pre-existing IAM roles.
+Guidance for how to communicate with your local DevOps team to get their support with deployment of tthe aforementioned policy documents is also provided in the "Note to DevOps Teams" section below.

 * Email notifications via SNS whenever an instance is created or deleted.